Straightforward presentation of the policies proposed in the bookradicalmarkets economics blockchain

 We can draw a conclusion: not everyone has the same interest in a specific output of an election, therefore 1p1v is highly inefficient from an economic point of view.

-The striped triangle in the figure above denotes the “deadweight loss” - or the value lost by Judy if the tax proposal passes.
-As you can definitely recall, the formula for the area of a triangle is:
+The striped triangle in the figure above denotes the “deadweight loss” of society, or the value lost by Judy if the tax proposal passes.
+As we can all surely recall, the formula for the area of a triangle is:

 area = height * base / 2